 - Work on self: Usually, people tend to forget or overlook their own wants and wishes once they fall in love, instead of focusing on their personal growth.
 Working on oneself should run parallel to the development of your relationship.
 This will help you become a better person.

 - Understand each other: One of the chief elements of building a relationship is to understand your partner well.
 You should know about your significant other’s likes and dislikes, wants, interests, and every other detail of life.
 When you have clarity on what they want and what you can give, there won’t be room for misconceptions.
+Communication is key in building a linked relationship, where you and your partner share your thoughts, feelings, and aspirations openly and honestly.

 - Be real: You should not hide or lie to your partner.
 Always be who you are to establish an open and independent relationship.
 This will help you to trust your partner, have deeper conversations, and be assured about the longevity of the relationship.